-- Bleeding into the abdomen (retroperitoneal bleeding).
+- Bleeding in the abdomen

 What happens before the procedure?